mmuratarat/mmuratarat.github.io/_posts/2020-04-01-bash_shell_tutorial.md

 /Users/mustafamuratarat
 ```

-`cd` will directly take me back to home directory which is `/Users/mustafamuratarat`.
+`cd` directly takes me back to home directory which is `/Users/mustafamuratarat`.

 Again, we are in the folder `Desktop/spark/spark_book`.
 If we want to go back two-steps back which is `Desktop` folder but not to home directory: